aimms/how-to/Articles/362/362-planning-support.rst

 User Interface
 --------------

-The user interface is the pillar of the application that is most impacted by the multi-timezone aspect of such applications.
+The user interface is the pillar of the application that is most impacted by the multi timezone aspect of such applications.
-The WebUI offers several features to support the development of multi-timezone user interfaces.
+The WebUI offers several features to support the development of multi timezone user interfaces.
 Central to this support are a few sets and parameters defined in the WebUI library.
 Let's discuss these sets and parameters first.

-WebUI sets and parameters for handling multi-timezone applications
+WebUI sets and parameters for handling multi timezone applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The element parameter ``webui::DisplayTimeZone``